BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * This mod won't touch the Grinder.
 No point, really, given the rest of the mod, and there are plenty of other mods out there which already do that.
+* Iwajira, Volcantis, and Odjurymir already had some extremely generous loot drops just in the base game, and thsi mod improves those even more, just on account of buffing the pools they drop from.
+I've opted not to nerf those down.

 Other Recommended Mods
 ----------------------